davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

     . . .
 ```

-This line in the setup() function sets up our serial connection.  ```Serial.begin()``` starts the connection, and takes as its parameter, a number representing the speed at which we would like to communicate to the PC.
+This line in the setup() function initializes our serial connection.  ```Serial.begin()``` starts the connection, and takes as its parameter, a number representing the speed at which we would like to communicate to the PC.
 In this case, it is 9,600 baud.
 That brings back memories of 1990's dialup connections!
 This is fast enough for basic debugging, but we can bump the speed up a bit if we're going to be rapidly sending lots of sensor data to the PC.

 Remember, as we discussed before, that the Serial Monitor in the Arduino IDE must be set to the same speed.